JPLFonseca/Interaction-in-Virtual-Environments/README.md

 ### Repository 2: Gesture-Controlled Game

-**Description:** A sandbox-style game where interaction is done entirely through gestures.
-The project uses a computer vision architecture with **Python** and **MediaPipe** to detect 21 key points on the hand in 3D, sending the data to **Unity** via a **UDP** network.
+**Description:** A simplified version of the Minecraft game where interaction is done entirely through gestures.
+The project uses a computer vision architecture with **Python**, **MediaPipe** and **Unity** to detect 21 key points on the hand in 3D, sending the data to **Unity** via a **UDP** network.
 The game features a procedurally generated world with caves, and the gesture system allows for actions such as moving, looking, destroying, and placing blocks.